gywerd/cs2cpp/README.md

 ## Study Plan
 _(minor edits might happen)_
+_Optional_ reading marked with _italics_ is `nice for reference` and may be skimmed or outright skipped at your own discretion.

 - **Professional C++.** Ch.
 1 (Gregoire 2021 pp. 3-86)
 - **A Tour of C++.** Ch.
 1 (Stroustrup 2018 pp. 1-19)